-Photo Above Right: Matthew Hocking's s Oar procession reaches the Sneyd Arms, 1994
+Photo above right: Matthew Hocking's Oar procession reaches the Sneyd Arms, 1994

 "During the KRA's tenure of Keele Hall, it was the only licensed premises in Staffordshire allowed to stay open after regulation closing time.
-All because the local "bobbies" used to end their night-time at the KRA for a swift dink befiore heading for home at 2 a.m. (allegedly)."
-John Easom (1981)
+All because the local "bobbies" used to end their night-time at the KRA for a swift dink befiore heading for home at 2 am (allegedly)."

-Photo Right: Plans of KPA Clubhouse Ground Floor supplied by Ian Dublon
+Photo above right: Plans of KPA Clubhouse Ground Floor supplied by Ian Dublon

 Photo left: The KPA Clubhouse is opened by Lord Stafford in January 1995.
 From left to right: Lord Stafford, Paul Usher (Treasurer), Matthew Hocking (Chair) and Robert Rankin (Treasurer).

 "I was poking about on the Keele site a while back and noticed that the year of the KRA founding was listed as 1963.
 That is in error.
 I was a founding member and the first KRA President and I left Keele in January of 1963.
 I was president for a year and quit the position early in 1962 in order to focus on finishing my thesis.
 My successor was still in office when I left Keele in 1963.
 Hence, the KRA was formed early in 1961, although I don't remember the exact date.
 The main reason for the formation of the KRA was to obtain accommodations on campus for those graduate students seeking them; there were zero rooms at the time.
 A subsidiary issue was the allocation of a Common Room to graduate students.
-The then situation was: Students = Students Union, Staff = Staff Common Room, Graduate Students = nada.
+The then situation was: students = Students Union, staff = staff common room, graduate students = nada.
 Early overtures to College authorities were stiff-armed.
 Nothing really got done until I made the equivalent of a protocol rugby tackle on the Chancellor, HRH Princess Margaret.
 Her subsequent role in rapidly getting the KRA what it wanted was eventually confirmed to me by one who routinely moved in the dizzying heights of North Staffordshire society and of the College praesidium, and who would have had ready access to such information.
 The first campus accommodations were a block in Hawthorns and the first dedicated Common Room was on the second floor of Keele Hall.
 As I look at Keele today, I am, as they say, mind-blown.
 I have the same reaction when reading about the KRA/KPA.
-Back in early sixties, there were less than 40 graduate students of all stripes on campus.
+Back in the early sixties, there were less than 40 graduate students of all stripes on campus.
 The majority were in Chemistry (my field) and Physics.
 These two, alone, contributed more than half the total.
-Of that I am supremely confidant, as we played soccer against each other with full eleven sides!
-All this brings a sound measure of heart-felt meaning to the expression: From little acorns, great oaks grow."
-Christopher Panton (1963)
+Of that, I am supremely confident, as we played soccer against each other with full eleven sides!
+All this brings a sound measure of heartfelt meaning to the expression: From little acorns, great oaks grow."

-In June 2017 the first Bob Beattie Postgradiate Student of the Year Award was presented to Gemma Scott.
+In June 2017, the first Bob Beattie Postgraduate Student of the Year Award was presented to Gemma Scott.

 "Our postgraduate community is excellent intellectually, socially and collegially and this award rightly celebrates that broad-ranging excellence This is an annual award, recognising the overall excellence of a member of the postgraduate community at Keele University.
 The award recognises a student's excellent pursuits - not just in their academic work but also in their work within the postgraduate community, encouraging its members to strive for excellence.
 Bob Beattie was a mainstay of the KPA Clubhouse, offering informal advice and counselling to many students, up until his passing in 2015.
 This award has been created by the KPA to be a fitting tribute to Bob."